 Brides: you’re making a grand entrance at your ceremony, but what about a grand exit?
 A ceremony exit is an opportunity to engage guests as you walk down the aisle for the first time as a married couple.
 Traditionally, guests would toss rice at the bride and groom; today, though, rice is on the outs.
 I’ve heard this is because rice can harm birds when ingested, but Snopes reports that it is a slip-and-fall hazard for guests.
 To stay on the safe side, skip rice and opt instead for one of these creative ceremony exit ideas.
-We’ve gathered up nine of our favorite ideas to inspire you today including a few that aren’t tossed (which means couples in all ceremony venues can participate!)
-PLUS, we’re announcing the next prize in this week’s giveaway lineup!
-You won’t want to miss it…
+We’ve gathered up nine of the top ceremony exit ideas to inspire you today including a few that aren’t tossed (which means couples in all ceremony venues can participate!)

 Ceremony Exit Ideas